 Airbnb arrangements create novel complications from a legal point of view.
 While it can be simple to set yourself up as a host, issues that arise whilst hosting may prove anything but straightforward.

-If you have any questions regarding the legal issues surrounding renting out your home using Airbnb or other platforms, get in contact with Bede Foundling on (02) 6140 3263 or [email protected].
+If you have any questions regarding the legal issues surrounding renting out your home using Airbnb or other platforms, please contact Tetlow Legal on 02 6140 3263 or [email protected].